86/TRZSlideLicenseViewController/README.md

 controller.podsPlistName = @"Pods-TESTTRZSlideView-acknowledgements.plist";
 controller.navigationItem.title = @"Sample Licenses";

-// Customize the header title and text controller.headerType = TRZSlideLicenseViewHeaderTypeCustom;
+// Customize the header title and text. controller.headerType = TRZSlideLicenseViewHeaderTypeCustom;
 controller.headerTitle = @"Libraries We Use";
 controller.headerText = @"This application makes use of the third party libraries on the following page (➟).\n\nWe thank the open source community for all of their contributions.";

-// Remove the footer text
+// Remove the footer page.
 controller.footerType = TRZSlideLicenseViewFooterTypeNone;

 [self.navigationController pushViewController:controller animated:YES];